jiangtheory/jiangtheory.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Chemical Engineering, Molinaroli College of Engineering and Computing, University of South Carolina
+subtitle: "Department of Chemical Engineering | Molinaroli College of Engineering and Computing | University of South Carolina"

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false
+  image_circular: false # crops the image to make it circular
   more_info: >
     <p>Office: TBD</p>
     <p>University of South Carolina</p>